A MIDSUMMER NIGHT'S DREAM, opera a cappella now available at Albany Records

 Buoso's Ghost (1996) is a sequel to Gianni Schicchi.
 It has the same cast and set, so it makes for a very practical, fun evening.
 Buoso is easier than Schicchi too, being in English.
 The orchestration matches the reduced version of Schicchi (2/1/2/1/2/2/1/0) Premiered at Opera Memphis and Pittsburgh Opera Center.
 Recently done at Florida Grand Opera.
 Buoso is published by EC Schirmer.

-Notes on Viardot (2024) is a work in progress about the life of Pauline Viardot.
-The premiere is in Spring 2024 at University of South Dakota-Vermillion, which commissioned it.
+Notes on Viardot (2024) is a bio opera about the life of Pauline Viardot.
+It was commissioned and premiered in April 2024 at the University of South Dakota-Vermillion.
 The opera makes extensive use of quotation from what she sang as well as her own compositions.
 About 70-75 minutes long, in three acts, with one intermission.
 The first act will work separately as an introduction to her life.
 As I've been saying, this opera is so curricular, you could give a test about it.

 RSBE is a structured like Speed Dating Tonight! but is deeper and has a bit more ensemble singing.
 It was premiered and commissioned by University of Alabama.
 Like Speed Dating the casting is very flexible and usually not gendered.
 Don't get thrown off by the great video from the premiere.
 This opera can be done very simply such as in this version at Amarillo Opera.